SleepyG11/localizer/README.md

 scope.l(options, ...args)
 ```

-Search process:
+Data search process:
 - Using `options.raw` or resolve data by using `locale` and `key`;
 - If data is string, it will be used;
-- If data is object, `one` or `other` form will be used;
+- If data is object, `data.other` will be used instead;
-- If data has other type, it will be converted to string and used;
+- If data has other type, it will be used as string;
 - If data is `null` or `undefined`, or key not found, it's ignored;
 - Process repeats for all fallback locales until some data will be found;
 - If nothing found, `options.fallback` or initial `key` returned instead.